-j.
+k.
 Goodwill:

-The Company follows the provisions of Statement of Financial Accounting Standards ("SFAS") No. 142, "Goodwill and Other Intangible Assets" ("SFAS 142").
+The Company follows the provisions of SFAS No. 142, "Goodwill and Other Intangible Assets" ("SFAS 142").
 Goodwill is not amortized, but rather is subject to an annual impairment test (or more frequently if impairment indicators arise).

 SFAS 142 prescribes a two-phase process for impairment testing of goodwill.
 The first phase screens for impairment; while the second phase (if necessary) measures impairment.